Speech Inversion Service User Guide

 What to avoid

-- Non-speech audio (music, noise-only recordings) will produce output but the estimates will not be meaningful
+- Non-speech or low-quality audio files (music, noise-only recordings) will produce output, but the estimates will not be meaningful (e.g., “garbage in, garbage out”)

 - Files shorter than 100 ms will be rejected with an error message